tiffanyposs/JSMachineLearning/README.md

 <img src="images/graph2.png"/>

+##### Normalization

 You will want to normalize or standardize you data so they fall on the same scale of 0 - 1.

 `(NORMALIZED DATASET) = (FeatureValue - minOfFeatureValues) / (maxOfFeatureValues - minOfFeatureValues)`

 <img src="images/normalization.png"/>

+##### Feature Selection

+You may consider if the change to a certain feature makes predictable changes to the output while changes of may not make predictable changes.
+In the example of the ball drop changes to the *dropPosition* make far more predictable change to the outcome compared to changes to the ball bounciness.
+Selecting which features to include in an analysis is called `Feature Selection`.
+You may decide to remove a `feature` from the analysis if it is too unpredictable or throws off the results.

+In `knn` analysis, you could run the analysis with each feature to determine the most important features (one's with more accuracy).
+Also, you're looking for a % accuracy significantly above just guessing.
 __